LuisHenryGT/USRA_NSERC/README.md

 A .m file for matlab code
 and
-a .
-S file for simulink code are available
+a . slk file for simulink code are available